WebucatorTraining/ssis-55321A/L09-reliability-StepByStep.md

  **MailText** of type string.
 No default values need to be set.
 The **ErrorMessage** variable will hold an array.
-    1. Right-click the Control Flow design surface, and then click `Variables`.
+    1. Right-click the Control Flow design surface, and then click <code class="nocopy">Variables</code>.
     2. On the icon bar of the Variables window, click the Add Variable
     3. Set the Name to **ErrorMessage** and the Data type to **Object**.
     4. Create a second variable named **MailText** and a Data type of **String**.